COVID-19 and Coagulopathy: Frequently Asked Questions

 What is COVID-19-associated coagulopathy?
 Is it any different from disseminated intravascular coagulopathy (DIC)?

-The most common pattern of coagulopathy observed in patients hospitalized with COVID-19 is characterized by elevations in fibrinogen and D-dimer levels.
+The most common pattern of coagulopathy observed in patients hospitalized with COVID-19 is characterized by elevations in fibrinogen and D-dimer levels, and mild prolongation of PT/aPTT.
 This correlates with a parallel rise in markers of inflammation (e.g. CRP).
-Unlike the pattern seen in classic DIC from bacterial sepsis or trauma, prolongation of the aPTT and/or PT is minimal, thrombocytopenia is mild (platelet count ~100 x109/L), and lab results supporting microangiopathy are not likely.
+Unlike the pattern seen in classic DIC from bacterial sepsis or trauma, prolongation of the aPTT and/or PT is minimal, thrombocytopenia is mild (platelet count ~100 x109/L), and lab results supporting microangiopathy are infrequent.

-Lupus-like inhibitors have been reported in some patients with COVID-19 as the reason for aPTT prolongation.
-Generally lupus anticoagulants are not associated with bleeding unless they are masking an underlying bleeding tendency or have associated hypoprothrombinemia in which case the PT will be prolonged.
-The artefactual aPTT prolongation may necessitate monitoring of unfractionated heparin with anti-Xa activity.
-Patients with COVID-19 and a lupus-like inhibitors should be treated with prophylactic anticoagulation similar to other hospitalized patients..
+Lupus anticoagulants (LA) have been reported in some patients with COVID-19 as the reason for aPTT prolongation.
+Generally, LA are not associated with bleeding unless they are masking an underlying bleeding tendency or have associated hypoprothrombinemia (in which case the PT will be prolonged).
+The aPTT prolongation may necessitate using an anti-Xa activity assay to monitor unfractionated heparin.
+Clinical significance of LA in COVID-19 is unknown and limited evidence suggests that it is a transient laboratory abnormality.

 What is the prognosis in a patient with COVID-19-associated coagulopathy/DIC?

-In patients with COVID-19-associated coagulopathy /DIC, what lab parameters should be followed?
+In patients with COVID-19-associated coagulopathy/DIC, which lab parameters should be followed?

-We recommend monitoring platelet count, PT/aPTT, D-dimer, and fibrinogen.
+We recommend monitoring platelet count, PT and/or aPTT, D-dimer, and fibrinogen.
 Worsening of these parameters, specifically the D-dimer, indicates progressive severity of COVID-19 infection and predicts that more aggressive critical care will be needed; experimental therapies for COVID-19 infection might be considered in this setting.
-Improvement of these parameters along with stable or improving clinical condition provides confidence that stepping down of aggressive treatment may be appropriate..
+Improvement of these parameters along with stable or improving clinical condition provides confidence that stepping down of aggressive treatment may be appropriate.

 As for all coagulopathies, treatment of the underlying condition is paramount.
 Experience to date suggests that COVID-19 infection infrequently leads to bleeding despite abnormal coagulation parameters.
 Supportive care including blood product transfusion should be individualized.
-Blood component therapy should not be instituted on the basis of laboratory results alone, but reserved for those with active bleeding, requiring an invasive procedure, or who are otherwise at high risk for bleeding complications.
+Blood component therapy should not be instituted on the basis of laboratory results alone, but reserved for those who are bleeding, require an invasive procedure, or who are otherwise at high risk for bleeding complications.
 Traditional risk factors for bleeding apply.
 There are no data to support any particular “safe” cut-off for hematological parameters and the thresholds below are for guidance only.

 Should we give therapeutic anticoagulation in someone with COVID-19-associated coagulopathy/DIC?
 What about those who are already on anticoagulation for atrial fibrillation?

-Therapeutic Therapeutic anticoagulation is not required unless another indication for therapeutic anticoagulation is documented (e.g. VTE, atrial fibrillation, or mechanical valve).
-The efficacy of intermediate or full therapeutic anticoagulation for critically ill COVID-19 patients without documented VTE is under study (see anticoagulation and diagnosis FAQ; link).
-In patients already on anticoagulation for VTE or atrial fibrillation, therapeutic doses of anticoagulant therapy should continue but may need to be held if the platelet count is less than 30-50 x 109/L or if the fibrinogen is less than 1.0 g/L. Individual patient assessment, however, is required to balance risks of thrombosis and bleeding (https://www.hematology.org/covid-19/covid-19-and-vte-anticoagulation).
+Therapeutic anticoagulation is not required unless another indication for therapeutic anticoagulation is documented (e.g. venous thromboembolism (VTE), atrial fibrillation, or mechanical heart valve).
+The efficacy of intermediate or full therapeutic anticoagulation for critically ill COVID-19 patients without documented VTE is under study.
+In patients already on anticoagulation for VTE or atrial fibrillation, therapeutic doses of anticoagulantation should continue, but may need to be held if the platelet count is less than 30-50 x 109/L or if the fibrinogen is less than 1.0 g/L. Individual patient assessment is required to balance risks of thrombosis and bleeding.

-Prophylactic dose LMWH is recommended for all hospitalized COVID-19 patients despite abnormal coagulation tests in the absence of active bleeding, and held only if platelet counts are less than 25 x 109/L, or fibrinogen less than 0.5 g/L. (link: https://www.hematology.org/covid-19/covid-19-and-vte-anticoagulation).
-Abnormal PT or aPTT is not a contraindication for pharmacological thromboprophylaxis.
+Thromboprophylaxis with LMWH is recommended for all hospitalized COVID-19 patients in the absence of bleeding, despite abnormal coagulation tests, and held only if platelet counts are less than 20 - 30 x 109/L, or fibrinogen less than 0.5 g/L. Abnormal PT or aPTT is not a contraindication for pharmacological thromboprophylaxis.
 Mechanical thromboprophylaxis should be used when pharmacological thromboprophylaxis is contraindicated.
-The effect of anticoagulation on patient outcomes is under investigation in many prospective trials. diagnosis.
+The impact of dose intensity used for pharmacological thromboprophylaxis on patient outcomes is under investigation in many prospective trials.

 For additional information see: